magomimmo/modern-cljs/doc/tutorial-18.md

 Well, it worked.
-Now I expect that by running the `test` task with the `:user` profile we get in trouble, because all the dependensies, plugins and configurations supporting the unit testing task of the project are confined in the `:dev` profiles.
+Now I expect that by running the `test` task with the `:user` profile we get in trouble, because all the dependensies, plugins and configurations supporting the unit testing task of the project are confined in the `:dev` profile.

 ```bash
 lein with-profile user test